dickhery/3Mail-Chat-Room/README.md

    - Users who do not log in are automatically assigned an NPC-style username (e.g., NPC-1234) to participate in the chat.

 ### 2. **Username Management**
-   - **Create Username:**
+   - **Create Username (Work in Progress):**
-     - Users can create a custom username after logging in.
-     - The "Create Username" button is displayed initially.
-Upon clicking, an input field and "Submit" button appear to allow the user to choose their username.
+     - Currently, when users log in, the "Logout" button is displayed with a text input box for creating a username located directly below it.
+     - Below the text input box is a "Submit" button that allows users to create a new username.
+     - The plan is to improve the flow so that the "Create Username" button appears first, and only after clicking it, the text input and "Submit" buttons will be displayed.
    - **Change Username:**
      - After creating a username, users must wait 24 hours before they can change it.
      - The "Change Username" button becomes visible after 24 hours have passed since the last username change or creation.